Travel.State.Gov >

 Women Travelers: See our travel tips for Women Travelers.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
-Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.
+Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.
+We strongly recommend supplemental insurance to cover medical evacuation.

-Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.
+Vaccinations: Be up to date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Further health information:

-Road Conditions and Safety: Road conditions in Guyana differ significantly than those in the United States.
-U.S. citizens should exercise caution when driving in Guyana and avoid driving after dark.
 If an accident occurs, call 911 for the police and 913 for an ambulance.
-U.S. citizens are reminded that these numbers may not always be operational, that the police may be slow to respond, and an ambulance may not always be available.
+These numbers may not always be operational, that the police may be slow to respond.
+An ambulance may not always be available.

 Traffic Laws: The use of seatbelts is required by law.
 There are no laws concerning the use of child car seats.
 Anyone on a motorcycle must wear a protective helmet.
 Talking on the cellular telephone while driving without using a hands-free set is illegal.